diamanthaxhimusa/quinncia-frontend-assignment/README.md

 To start off:
 1. Clone the repo
 2. Run `npm run start:dev`
-3. The backend is available at `http://localhost:3000/api` (base URL)
+3. The backend is available at `http://localhost:3000/api` (base api URL)
 4. The frontend is available at `http://localhost:3000/`